 Answer #3: Yes, you are licensed to treat Sally because you are licensed to treat the citizens of Wyoming no matter where you are in geographic space.
 (Some boards such as Florida and Alaska differ on this point for a variety of reasons.
 Just send a quick email to all relevant board(s) of licensure to be sure.
 Get their response(s) in writing before you travel anywhere if you plan to continue your practice while away from your states of licensure.)

 TBHI Licensure Training Question #4: Is there any hope for these outdated rules to change in our professional lifetimes?

 Along with your own state, the location of the client/patient at the time of the contact is most often the regulatory board that may prosecute if something is amiss.
 Thus, you can most often choose to move to Timbuktu for all that anyone cares as long as you are licensed in Ohio to work with Ohioans.
 Then again, some states run contrary to this general principle, so check with your licensing board and that of the state.

 As for getting into trouble, first, you have to get caught (or a patient or someone has to complain or sue, which certainly can happen).
 Second, the state or provincial board that deals with licensure for your discipline has to do something about it.

-To date, in the United States, many various regulatory boards for behavioral health disciplines have already begun looking at their state laws related to interjurisdictional issues related to telebehavioral health.
-Some are very active in this regard and have made remarkable progress, including requiring professional training for all licensees who deliver any form of telehealth, including telephone work.
+In the United States, various regulatory boards for behavioral health disciplines have already begun looking at their state laws related to interjurisdictional issues related to telebehavioral health.
+Some are very active in this regard and have made progress toward requiring professional training for all licensees who deliver any form of telehealth, including telephone work.

 Many states have not yet made their efforts visible to the public or to their licensees.
 Funds, staff, and time are often too limited, and if they have to choose between the cost of a hearing for a practitioner who committed a heinous crime vs. practicing over state lines.
 Well, the perpetrator of the heinous crime usually gets the attention.